wdmcquinn/mws-restaurant-stage-3-client/README.md

 ```
 # npm start
 ```

-### You should now be able to access the client at http://localhost:8000
+### After a short build process You should be able to access the client at http://localhost:8000